braph-software/BRAPH-2/tutorials/data/tut_ba/readme.md

 Symbols are objects rendered in 2D - more stylized and less computationally expensive.
 IDs and labels are the texts associated to the brain region.

-If you wish to apply some properties to a set of brain regions, you can select multiple regions by clicking on the checkboxes on the right, and then right-click and select ``apply to selection'' before applying some property.
+If you wish to apply some properties to a set of brain regions, you can select multiple regions by clicking on the checkboxes on the right, and then right-click and select "apply to selection" before applying some property.

 <img src="fig09.jpg" alt="Example of a visualization of the brain atlas">